openskies-sh/openskies-sh-articles/content/articles/aerobridge-server-fleet-supply-chain.md

 ### Supply Chain Transparency

 For a small company, running a world class assembly / production is hard.
 In the drone context, it is even harder because the components are small and relatively cheaper to procure or build.
 In most cases, if a part is broken or needs to be replaced the manufacturer or the operator just buys a new one and attaches it to the drone.
 This makes tracking of parts in the company difficult especially in day-to-day operations.

-In recent years, a lot of work has been done in the automotive sector around introduction of modern technologies for storing parts and ensuring external parties can authenticate ownership.
+Consumers and regulators want to know more about the products and the sourcing of the products that they are using.
+This is a very difficult challenge to address and delivery a solution.
+In recent years, a lot of work has been done in the agriculture sector around introduction of modern technologies for storing parts and ensuring external parties can authenticate ownership and traceability.
+Ensuring traceability bring numerous benefits to the manufacturer / assembler of the drone:

+1. It builds trust in the brand
+2. It provides a way to build operational performance
+3. It provides a way to have external parties including customers to be part of the process of manufacturing

 __Traceability vs Transparency__: A common distinction that needs to be made between transparency and tracking of parts.
 Tracking / traceability is a much more difficult problem to solve given the complications of tracking parts and spares as they move through the custody chain.
 Transparency is simpler to achieve in a modern software context therefore we begin with Transparency first while we tackle the harder issue of traceability later.